-This handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the Board's policies and the School's rules as of July 2023.
-If any of the policies or administrative guidelines referenced herein are revised, the language in the most current policy or administrative guideline prevails.
+This handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the Board's policies and the School's rules.
+If any of the policies or administrative guidelines referenced herein are revised after June 30, 2023, the language in the most current policy or administrative guideline prevails.

 Detailed information regarding Holt Public Schools Board of Education policies and procedures can be obtained from the Administration Building at 5780 W. Holt Road (across the road from the high school).
+You can also find Board Policies at the HPS website.